philipbwalya/auto-commit-demo/README.md

 # My Daily Inspiration

 **Today's Quote**
-> "Life is 10% what happens to us and 90% how we react to it." — Charles R. Swindoll
+> "Your time is limited, so don't waste it living someone else's life." — Steve Jobs
-*Updated on 2025-10-06*
+*Updated on 2025-10-07*

 See past quotes in [quotes-archive.txt](quotes-archive.txt).